JamisonHunter/lsr/README.md

-# Lsr
+# LSR

-A lightweight CLI tool for browsing local files with recursive file sizing.
+A lightweight CLI tool made in Rust for browsing local files with recursive file sizing.

 ![Terminal with valid lsr CLI commands](image.png)